axel223/8-bit-cpu-in-verilog/README.md

 this is my first repository, it is endsem project of coa

 A simple 8-bit microprocessor
-For the purposes of this assignment, a microprocessor consists of the following parts:
+For the purposes of this college project, a microprocessor consists of the following parts:

 ###### Instruction memory (read only)
 ###### Data memory (read / write)